-NiceLabel 2019 provides a script editor which makes your Python or VBScript scripting easier, error-free and time efficient.
+NiceLabel 10 provides a script editor which makes your Python or VBScript scripting easier, error-free and time efficient.

-The selection of scripting languages that should be used in Script editor differs betweenNiceLabelDesigner ProandAutomation Builder:
+The selection of scripting languages that should be used in Script editor differs between NiceLabel Designer Pro and Automation Builder:

-- InDesigner, double-click on the form design surface to openForm Properties>Additional Settings>Form Scripting Language. - InAutomation Builder, go toConfiguration items >click Edit to open trigger properties>Settings> Other > Scripting.
+- In Designer, double-click on the form design surface to open Form Properties > Additional Settings > Form Scripting Language. - In Automation Builder, go to Configuration items > click Edit to open trigger properties > Settings > Other > Scripting.

-TIP: NiceLabel 2019uses .NET variant of Python named IronPython.
+NiceLabel 10 uses .NET variant of Python named IronPython.
 It works as a fully compatible implementation of Python scripting language which also supports .NET methods.